-In Fig.~\ref{fig:f2ns} a comparison between the structure function for $(d-p)$, . i.e. {{}$F^{\rm NS}_2$} and the data from {\tt BCDMS} and {\tt NMC} experiments have been shown.
-For better presentation the data have been scaled by $c=0.2$, $c=0.4$ and $c=0.6$ for $x=0.275$, $x=0.225$ and finally $x=0.18$ respectively.
+In Fig.~\ref{fig:f2ns}, a comparison between the structure function for $(d-p)$, i.e. $F^{\rm NS}_2$, and the data from {\tt BCDMS} and {\tt NMC} experiments has been shown.
+For better presentation, the data have been scaled by $c=0.2$, $c=0.4$ and $c=0.6$ for $x=0.275$, $x=0.225$ and $x=0.18$, respectively.

-{{}In Fig.~\ref{fig:deltachinnlo} we indicate the results of $\Delta\chi^2$ with respect to $t$ variable, considering all five eigenvectors}.
-As can be seen a very good description of the data is provided, considering our theoretical predictions which are based on the analytical solutions, resulted from the Laplace transform technique and Jacobi polynomials approach.

-The agreement of the theoretical prediction and the experimental data becomes significantly better when we employ in our calculations the effect of TMC and the HT correction as can be seen clearly from Figs.~\ref{fig:f2p} and \ref{fig:f2d}.
-In this regard we achieve as well an excellent agreement between the theoretical prediction for the structure functions $F^p_2$ and $F^d_2$ which include the TMC and HT effects with the available experimental data which are gathered over the different Q$^2$ and $x$ values.

-{{{} The technique of Laplace transformation can also be employed in analyzing Drell-Yan data for antiquark distributions while this type of distribution is not considered in our analysis of this work.
-It also would be valuable if we improve the method of our fitting to include the TMC calculation and the parameters of HT term together with PDF parameters simultaneously to extract the concerned structure functions of this work.
-These subjects could be considered as our research task in future.}}
+Here, we just remind that the agreement between the theoretical predictions and the experimental data becomes significantly better when one employs the effect of TMC and HT corrections.
+This point can be seen clearly in Figs.~\ref{fig:f2p} and \ref{fig:f2d}.
+In this regard, we have also got an excellent agreement between the theoretical prediction for the structure functions $F^p_2$ and $F^d_2$ and the available experimental data which included the TMC and HT effects.
+The data included different ranges of Q$^2$ and $x$-values.\\ The technique of Laplace transformation can be also employed in analyzing the Drell-Yan data {{} which contain} antiquark distributions.
+This type of distribution has not been yet considered in our recent analysis.
+It would be also valuable if we can improve the method of our fitting by including the TMC calculation and the parameters of HT term together with the PDF parameters, simultaneously.
+These projects are in progress and remain as our future works.